 This holiday season is expected to be one of America’s biggest travel periods of the year, with AAA estimating over 107 million will be on the move during an 11-day stretch.
 AAA’s business revolves around assisting sidelined travelers and, with the holidays’ expected level of activity this year, business should be booming.

-The Car Doctor himself, AAA’s John Paul, commented on the auto club’s expectations, saying that “AAA across the country expects to rescue almost one million motorists over the 11 day holiday travel period.
+The Car Doctor himself, AAA’s John Paul, commented on the auto club’s expectations last year, saying that “AAA across the country expects to rescue almost one million motorists over the 11 day holiday travel period.
 The primary reasons are dead batteries, flat tires and people who lock their keys in their cars…Check tires on a regular basis for both air pressure and wear and always check you have your keys in your hand before locking your car or closing the trunk.”